richardgfx/demo1/README.md

 # Solutions

-Two container images to use the model - GoogLeNet for image classification (1000 classes)
+Two container images built to use the model - GoogLeNet for image classification (1000 classes)

 (1)server-opencv-dnn (OpenCV 3.4, Python 3.8, Flask 3.0, Ubuntu 20.04)